-People who experience persistent symptoms of reflux (for more than five years) are at risk of developing Barrett’s oesophagus.
-This is a condition where the cells lining the lower oesophagus change in appearance to resemble those of the stomach and intestine.
-Importantly, Barrett’s oesophagus is a risk factor for cancer of the lower oesophagus.
-The chronic reflux of gastric juices causes these cellular changes, which may eventually turn cancerous.
+People who experience persistent reflux (for more than five years) are at risk of developing Barrett’s oesophagus.
+This is a condition where the cells lining the lower oesophagus change in appearance to resemble those of the stomach and intestine, due to their ongoing exposure to gastric juices.

-Symptoms of Barrett’s oesophagus are usually no different from regular heartburn and may be fairly trivial.
-This means that many people don’t seek medical treatment until their condition is quite advanced.
+Symptoms of Barrett’s oesophagus are usually no different from regular heartburn and may seem insignificant.
+For this reason, many people don’t seek medical treatment until their condition is quite advanced.
 In fact, most people with cancer of the lower oesophagus have not been previously diagnosed with reflux.
 Barrett’s oesophagus is more common in men than women.

 Symptoms of Barrett’s oesophagus